RomikB/amnezia-manager/README.md

 # Amnezia manager

+**This project is a shell script that aims to setup and manage [AmneziaWG](https://docs.amnezia.org/ru/documentation/amnezia-wg/) VPN on a Linux server, with respect of Amnezia scripts!**

 ## Usage

 Before installation it is strictly recommended to upgrade your system to the latest available version and perform the reboot afterwards.